Using Halloween Contact Lenses to Enhance a Costume

 If you do buy contacts from an illegitimate source, you’re taking significant risks.
 Some dangers include:

 - The contacts will likely be the wrong size.
 Improperly sized contacts can shift in your eye, become stuck under your eyelids, or cling to your eye more than they should.

 - You risk eye infection by using contacts that other people may have handled or manufactured improperly.
 Eye infections can last weeks to months and may even lead to blindness.

-- Improperly manufactured lenses could scratch your eyes, which will be irritating, painful, and possibly lead to permanent damage.
+- Improperly manufactured lenses could scratch your eyes, which will be irritating, painful, and could possibly lead to permanent damage.

 - The strength of the lenses should correlate with your normal corrective vision lenses.

 - You still need to care for them as you would normal contact lenses by using contact lens solution properly.
 If you buy them from an illegitimate source, there’s a good chance this will be overlooked or neglected.

 Another word of caution is to never use someone else’s contact lenses, even if they are cosmetic or novelty items.
 Infections can be spread from person to person, and the original owner might not have maintained the lenses properly.
 Different individuals require different sizes of contact lenses, so they will likely be the wrong size as well.
 These are just a few of the many reasons why you should not share Halloween contact lenses!

 Colored contact lenses can give you a unique look, and they can definitely be a fun enhancement for a Halloween costume.
 Just make sure you obtain them from a qualified eye care professional and that you maintain them properly.